-Water provides a means transport material for nutrients and waste inside the body and acts as a chemical solvent.
+Water provides a means to transport material for nutrients and waste inside the body and acts as a chemical solvent.
 An adequate intake of water is mandatory.
-It is believed that six to eight glasses of 8 ounce glasses of water should be drunk every day, however the amount of water that a person might need varies from one person to the other.
-Some people might need that specific amount of water; other might stay hydrated with more or even less.
-It can be determined through the appearance of a person’s urine, if he is hydrated enough or not.
+It is believed that six to eight glasses of 8-ounce glasses of water should be drunk every day, however, the amount of water that a person might need varies from one person to the other.
+Some people might need that specific amount of water; others might stay hydrated with more or even less.
+It can be determined through the appearance of a person’s urine if he is hydrated enough or not.
 If the color of the urine is yellowish it means your water intake is low and the absorption of your amino acids is not taking place.
 They are also excreting the body.
 Water is needed in the body to absorb nutrients and useful products while letting go of the waste.

 Dehydration and problems caused by lack of water intake

-Although, our body loses water every day through sweating, breathing, digestion and excretion, major or severe water loss needs immediate medical help.
-Mild to moderate dehydration can however be reversed by the intake of sufficient amount of fluids.
+Although our body loses water every day through sweating, breathing, digestion, and excretion, major or severe water loss need immediate medical help.
+Mild to moderate dehydration can, however, be reversed by the intake of sufficient amount of fluids.
 Dehydration occurs when more fluids leave your body than you have taken in and the body is left with deficient water or fluids to carry out the body’s functions properly.

-The most common cause for dehydration is severe diarrhea and vomiting, in older people however, dehydration becomes common since the brain cells get weaker and doesn’t sense the need of water hence sends no signal for thirst.
+The most common cause for dehydration is severe diarrhea and vomiting, in older people, however, dehydration becomes common since the brain cells get weaker and don’t sense the need of water hence sends no signal for thirst.
 It may be that old people wouldn’t know that they need water until they get dehydrated.
 Dehydration can also occur in people who exercise vigorously and drink inadequate amounts of water.
-Dehydration causes fatigue, dizziness, lethargy, dark colored urine and extreme thirst.
+Dehydration causes fatigue, dizziness, lethargy, dark-colored urine, and extreme thirst.
 It also causes headaches and muscle pain.

 Many complications in the routine bodily functions might occur due to dehydration or lack of water intake.

 If insufficient water is provided to the body, the blood will get thicker and hence the flow of blood will get low.
 Low blood pressure is called hypotension.
-This will cause dizziness or light headed ness, nausea, fatigue and blurred vision.
-Lack of water causes the cells to become flaccid and will compensate this water loss by producing cholesterol which is sometimes bad for your health.
+This will cause dizziness or lightheadedness, nausea, fatigue, and blurred vision.
+Lack of water causes the cells to become flaccid and will compensate for this water loss by producing cholesterol which is sometimes bad for your health.

 Low intake of water reduces the enzymatic or catalytic activity in the body which reduces the level of energy.
 This causes lethargy and tiredness.